jonathanmorgan/context_analysis/README.md

 ## settings.py - Configure logging, database, applications:

-In addition to the configuration you'll need to do for sourcenet in `settings.py`, you'll also need to do the following:
+In addition to the configuration you'll need to do for context_text in `settings.py`, you'll also need to do the following:

 ### applications